 Personnel: The following requested personnel will all be hired as employees of the project. % FTE Base Salary Total Not Applicable #@??% \$ \$ All personnel are contractual, not permanent State staff.
-Personne el costs are es timated to 1 rise by

-2% annually throughout the grant period.
+Personne 2% annually throughout the grant period. l costs are esti mated to ri ise by year and a procurement cost of \$100 or more per unit, such as, furniture, machinery, instruments and other apparatus.
+It also includes sensitive items having a procurement cost of \$50 or more and a useful life of one year or more.